-Applicable sections within CS and EIS Departments annually update a Ten-Year Capital Program that establishes future infrastructure needs based on factors such as population growth, break rates, and material aging.
+Applicable sections within CS and EIS Departments annually update the Ten-Year Capital Forecast for Roads, Water and Wastewater, which establishes future infrastructure needs based on factors such as population growth, break rates, and material aging.
 This program is communicated to Council through the budget process.

-• EP-DW-5 Infrastructure
+- 14.3 Associated Documents - EP-DW-5 Infrastructure